AtharvG22/cli-chat-with-sockets/README.md

-Here’s a properly formatted README file for your CLI chat application:

----

 # CLI Chat Application with Sockets

 This project is a simple **command-line interface (CLI) chat application** built using Python, socket programming, and threading.
 It allows multiple clients to connect to a server and communicate with each other in real-time.
 The server manages client connections, while clients send and receive messages via sockets.